AndreRijo/TPCH-Client/README.md

 PotionDB started at port 8087 with ReplicaID 23781
 ```

-Make sure to use the Docker image provided at andrerj/potiondb (for VLDB reviewers, andrerj/potiondb:vldb).
+Make sure to use the Docker image provided at andrerj/potiondb (for Eurosys reviewers, andrerj/potiondb:vldb).
 If for some reason you do not want to do so, please check on [PotionDB's github page](https://github.com/AndreRijo/potionDB/tree/remoteOp) for other options which may fit you.

 ## PotionDB's TPC-H Client setup